Admit it. The title just called to you, right? It made you desperate to know what on earth I did on my snow day to be blog-worthy.

 Katie said she came in and told me the phone was ringing too but I have no recollection of that conversation.

+Note to the world: anything we discuss between 11pm and 2am will not be retained in my memory.
 I woke up around 5:20, turned off the alarm, and waited for the phone to ring.
 Instead I heard a shrill beep…..

 Hmm.
 As I sat there trying to figure out the noise, Alex walked in and wanted to know why the security system was beeping.
 He said it started as soon as he opened his door.